 Should I borrow money to pay debt?

-If you have a lot of debt, it might seem smart to get a personal loan, home equity line of credit or loan against your 401(k) retirement account to pay it down.
+If you have a lot of debt, it might seem smart to get a new loan to pay it down.

-Now that you’ve mastered the basics of how to use debt and when and how to pay it off, you’re ready to learn more about specific types of debt and might feel comfortable shopping for a new credit card or personal loan.
+Now that you’ve looked at the basics of how to use debt and when and how to pay it off, you’re ready to learn more about specific types of debt and if they’re right for you.

 Though each type of debt has its own specific requirements, the essentials are the same.
 You should understand your financial goals and reasons for borrowing, know how much you owe, and have a smart, strategic plan to pay down your debt when it’s appropriate for you to do so.
-Make sure you’re familiar with the fundamentals of credit along with how to build and maintain it.
+You’ll also want to make sure you’re familiar with the fundamentals of credit along with how to build and maintain it.